 The Center for Environmental Research and Education offers two unique graduate degree programs and two professional certificate programs.

-- Master of Science in Environmental Science: Concentration in Conservation Biology
+- Master of Science in Environmental Science & Management: Concentration in Conservation Biology

 - Environmental Management Certificate Program

 CERE accepts applications on a semi-rolling basis with incoming students able to start in the Fall, Spring, or Summer semesters.
 We strive to communicate your admissions decision as quickly as possible once we receive your submitted application and all supporting documents.
 As the applicant pool is competitive, we encourage you to submit and complete your application as soon as possible.
 Students interested in applying to a graduate program or a professional certificate program can apply using the link below.

 - March 1 for full consideration for financial aid